coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_streaming_apache_kafka.md

 - **Multi-AZ Data Replication:** Data is automatically replicated across multiple availability zones (AZs) within a region, ensuring resilience to hardware failures and supporting continuous operations.
 - **Scalability:** Amazon MSK supports both vertical and horizontal scaling, allowing for changes in cluster size without causing downtime, making it highly adaptable to varying data processing demands.

+### 2. Kafka Ecosystem Compatibility

+Amazon MSK provides full compatibility with the open-source Apache Kafka ecosystem.
+It enables control-plane operations (like creating, updating, and deleting clusters) and supports native Kafka data-plane operations (such as producing and consuming data).
+The use of open-source Kafka versions allows for seamless integration with existing Kafka tools, plugins, and applications without requiring changes to existing code.